siahyong/OnePunchGAN2/README.md

 NOTE: The Python version is currently untested, as such, I have also uploaded the original Colab Notebook OPGAN.ipynb used to train and test the model for reference, though it is significantly messier.
 For a Colab notebook version of the code, please refer to the also uploaded OPGAN2.ipynb.

+EDIT: With the update to milestone 2, the latest version of the google colab notebook is now OPGAN3.ipynb.

 To use the github repo:

 data_handler.py